In 2003, we finally decided to start a list of questions that we have been asked more than once.

 Q19> Where did they film What About Bob (1991) with Bill Murray and Richard Dreyfus?

 A> The story takes place at Lake Winnipesaukee in August.
 We know it looks like New Hampshire, but What About Bob was filmed at Smith Mountain Lake in Virginia.
 Filming was scheduled for September/October when Winnipesaukee leaves would be yellow/orange.
 The time setting for the film was August.

 Bizer has started to compile a list of pop-culture references to the Lakes Region.

 Q20> I'd like to name a cove/island/buoy/rock after my uncle/mother/father.
 Would you place that name for me on the chart?

 A> We can not.
 Bizer's chart reports names; it does not create them.
 Bizer only reports names taken from a generally accepted public record, and then only if the name has some navigational significance to it.
-Bizer receives 3-5 requests a year in which people want to name something (usually an island).
+Bizer receives 3-5 requests a year in which people want to name something in honor of a family member/friend.
 If Bizer honored these requests, the number would jump to thirty.
-Pretty soon, the entire chart would become difficult to read because of the names.
+Pretty soon, the entire chart would become cluttered with names.